jwboelens/hugo/content/about/index.md

 ### This website

 This website is powered by Hugo, Netlify and Github.
-Everytime I add or change something, Netlify does it's magic.
-It's free, fast and reasonably easy.

-And I promise: no cookies, javascript or other crap.
-I don't care about visitor numbers.
+No cookies, javascript or other crap.